RDACollectionsWG/specification/readme.md

 In the context of hierarchical data types this naming becomes even more important, because the names refer inside the DTR to the PIDs of their data types, and because, with some structure, they are hierarchically relying eventually on basic types, these names are, by the dependencies inside a data type, completely defined structures.
 This has the advantage that for a data type, given by its PID, one can use these possibly ambiguous internal names as references, because they are disambigued by their type PID and their internal dependency structure.

-As a consequence for a given hierachical data type the use of human understandable names for substructures still leads to a well defined total structure and this total structure is completely transparent for machine actions by the type PIDs given in the data type as corresponding to these human understandable names.
-In other words for hierachical data types it is sufficient to refer to the overall data type PID in order to maintain human readable structures.
+As a consequence for a given hierachical data type the use of human understandable names for substructures still leads to a well-defined total structure and this total structure is completely transparent for machine actions by the type PIDs given in the data type as corresponding to these human understandable names.
+In other words for hierarchical data types it is sufficient to refer to the overall data type PID in order to maintain human readable structures.

-Which data type is choosen as the referred overall data type, is in general a context dependent granularity decision, as one can see for example in the collection use case as described below.
+Which data type is chosen as the referred overall data type, is in general a context dependent granularity decision, as one can see for example in the collection use case as described below.

 #### B.1.2 Collection Member Type Description

 There exists a data type definition called Collection (http://hdl.handle.net/21.T11148/2037de437c80264ccbce) that references the four elements identifier, properties, capabilities and membership at the ePIC DTR.
 In order to get a complete type definition for this Collection type, a type definition for each of its four dependencies, their dependencies and dependencies of dependencies ending with basic types as boolean, integer or string is provided.
 A complete list of the currently defined types in the collection context is given in the subsection about currently registered types below.
 The current definition of membership in the DTR is compatible, but in fact a bit more complicated, to ensure also the collection registry implementation in a Handle Server, as described in the following subsection.

-In the context of collections the decision about the overall data type reference can give different different granularities.
+In the context of collections the decision about the overall data type reference can give different granularities.
 Which data type granularity is used, is essentially a question of what metadata about a collection is stored in which way in a collection registry.
 One possibility would be to reference to a type named Collection (s.a.) as a data type consisting of the types given for the five names above.
 Another is to use the five elements identifier, description, properties, capabilities and membership individually as data type references.
 Even another could distinguish between the collection content, the membership, from the collection metadata, the identifier, description, properties and capabilities, and uses these two as data type references.

 As an additional data type one always needs the ServiceFeature, which gives information about the collection registry in its whole.